HaiDang2001VN/mmkg-pmr/vlkge/data/wikiart_mkg_v2/README.md

 ## Overview

 **WikiArt-MKG-v2** is a large-scale fine-art multimodal knowledge graph that substantially extends WikiArt-MKG-v1 with richer metadata, broader coverage, and more complex relational structure.
+It was introduced in the paper **["VL-KGE: Vision–Language Models Meet Knowledge Graph Embeddings" (WWW '26)](https://doi.org/10.1145/3774904.3792677)**.

+In the same work, we also introduce **WikiArt-v2**, a large-scale artwork and artist collection constructed from WikiArt.org, which serves as the underlying data source for WikiArt-MKG-v2.

-It was introduced in the paper **["VL-KGE: Vision–Language Models Meet Knowledge Graph Embeddings" (WWW '26)](https://doi.org/10.1145/3774904.3792677)**, and is designed to evaluate multimodal knowledge graph embedding methods under realistic conditions including modality asymmetry, inductive learning, and heterogeneous relation types.
+WikiArt-MKG-v2 is designed to evaluate multimodal knowledge graph embedding methods under realistic conditions including modality asymmetry, inductive learning, and heterogeneous relation types.

 ---